Humboldt-WI/blog/content/research/information_systems_1819/test.md

 ### Implementation

-As the package [Keras](https://keras.io/) is 'a high-level neural networks API' extremely useful for deep learning problems, we recommend to install it in an own python environment. <br>
+We use the 'high-level neural networks API' [Keras](https://keras.io/) which is extremely useful for deep learning problems.
+We recommend to install it in an own python environment. <br>

 #### Data Preprocessing

-To demonstrate how to apply HAN we use a part of Amazon reviews for Electronic data which are public available [here](http://jmcauley.ucsd.edu/data/amazon/).
+To demonstrate how to apply HAN, we use a part of Amazon reviews for Electronic data which are publicly available [here](http://jmcauley.ucsd.edu/data/amazon/).
 This data set consists of nearly 1.7 million reviews.
-As the model learns through training it is highly important to have data sets with a large number of observations.
+As the model learns through training, it is highly important to have data sets with a large number of observations.
 Nevertheless, a million reviews would take us **days** to train on, so we set the number of reviews to keep equal to 100,000.
 <br>

 **Words have to be lemmatized** to ensure that not every single typo or related term is handled by itself.
 Additionally, so-called stop words are filtered out.
 In our case, that is mainly prepositions like *as* or *to* that do not contribute to the meaning of the text.
 Have a look at function **cleanString**.

 <script src="https://gist.github.com/kraenkem/fbcde89789b2f8a0d9fb094cb40a42fe.js"></script>

-**After that we can tokenize** the given sentences.
+**After that, we can tokenize** the given sentences.
 We set the maximum number of words to keep equal to 200,000.

 <script src="https://gist.github.com/kraenkem/473a99e16b04052f28c132623673abe2.js"></script>